 I was informed about the role of Szentlászlóvár / Lászlóvár castle by the excellent article I could find in the last issue (December 2019) of the Hungarian bi-monthly magazine called “Várak, kastélyok, templomok”, written by Jason Snider and Laszlovszky József.

-On the other hand, I have used the historical information and great pictures of this castle on the best Hungarian page that is about our castles:
+In my article, I have used the historical information and great pictures of this castle, based on the best Hungarian page that is about our castles:

 Szentlászlóvár castle is a great example of the early defense system against the Ottoman Empire.